NERC-COVID19-DigitalEnvironmentSprint/ParksInThePandemic_NERCHackathonFour-VisualisingRisk/README.md

-## Parkcast: a web app for forecasting the busyness of parks during the pandemic
+## Parkcast [beta]: a web app for forecasting the busyness of parks during the pandemic
 ### COVID-19 Hackathon 4: Visualising risk (Team: parksinthepandemic)

 <p align="center">